Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-One natural implementation of $\mathrm{U(1)}$ gauge theory is the dimer model on bipartite lattices~\cite{qdm_review,LGT_QDM,frus_ising_2,qdm_honey,yan_mixed,ran2022fully}.
-In particular, the dimer model on the honeycomb lattice is dual to the antiferromagnetic transverse field Ising model on triangular lattice~\cite{zhou_string,zhou_incomm,yan2021sweeping}, which can be easily implemented on Rydberg arrays with properly tuned detuning $\delta$ such that half filling of Rydberg atoms on average is achieved.
-In fact, the Rydberg arrays on triangular lattice has been studied in experiments~\cite{Rydberg_nature2} and numerical simulations~\cite{Rydberg_trinum} previously.
-Ordered states with $1/3$ and $2/3$ Rydberg fillings have been clearly identified.
-However, in between lies the `order-by-disorder'~(OBD)~\cite{OBD1,moessner_2000,moessner01,frus_ising_1,TFIM_DMRG} region, in which physics remains unclear.
-This is exactly the region where the $\mathrm{U}(1)$ gauge theory is likely to sit.
+One natural implementation of $\mathrm{U}(1)$ LGT is the quantum dimer model~(QDM) on the honeycomb lattice which can be mapped to the antiferromagnetic transverse field Ising model~(TFIM) on triangular lattice~\cite{qdm_review,LGT_QDM,frus_ising_2,qdm_honey,yan_mixed,ran2022fully,zhou_string,zhou_incomm,yan2021sweeping}.
+However, previous experiments simulating TFIM on Rydberg arrays~\cite{Rydberg_nature2} did not exhibit clear features of the $\mathrm{U}(1)$ gauge field.
+The physics of the `order-by-disorder'~(OBD)~\cite{OBD1,moessner_2000,moessner01,frus_ising_1,TFIM_DMRG} region with possible gauge structures are still in the mist of interplay between intertwined interactions.

-In this Letter, we propose a simple realization of $\mathrm{U}(1)$ lattice gauge theories in Rydberg systems with atoms arranged on a triangular lattice array.
-Complement to previous studies, we focus on the half Rydberg filling case, and look into the detailed structures inside this OBD region.
-We analyze the effective model with large-scale quantum Monte Carlo simulations.
-Within experimental accessible range, we find that the effective model well simulates various aspects of $\mathrm{U(1)}$ gauge theory, including emergence of topological sectors and incommensurate phases, as well as the deconfined Rokhsar-Kivelson~(RK) point.
-Our proposal is easy to implement and exhibits pronounced quantum dynamics compared with previous proposals realizing $\mathrm{U(1)}$ and $\mathbb Z_2$ gauge theories~\cite{zoller,coldatom}.
+In this Letter, we propose a simple realization of $\mathrm{U}(1)$ LGT in Rydberg atom arrays with dressing technique \cite{Rydberg_dress,Rydberg_dress2,Rydberg_dress3,Rydberg_dress_Bloch}.
+We analyze the effective Hamiltonian with large-scale quantum Monte Carlo simulations.
+The softened repulsive interactions between Rydberg-dressed atoms provide various aspects of $\mathrm{U}(1)$ LGT, including emergent topological sectors, incommensurability, and the Rokhsar-Kivelson~(RK) point that hosts deconfined criticality.
+Our work demonstrates that the mystery of the OBD region can be uncovered by dressing Rydberg atoms, and many characteristic properties of the $\mathrm{U}(1)$ LGT could be experimentally observed.

-\textit{Rydberg model on a triangular lattice.}~---~We consider that neutral atoms are arranged into a triangular lattice array.
-As a minimum model, each atom can be regarded as a two-level system with $|g\rangle_i$ and $|r\rangle_i$, representing the ground state and the excited Rydberg state of the atom at site $i$, respectively.
-The Rydberg atom array is described by the following many-body Hamiltonian
+\emph{Model of Rydberg-dressed atoms.}~---~We consider that neutral atoms are arranged on a triangular lattice array \cite{Rydberg_nature2}.
+At low energies, each atom is regarded as a two-level system where $|\downarrow\rangle$ is the atomic ground state and $|\uparrow\rangle$ is the excited Rydberg state dressed with another hyperfine level~\cite{Rydberg_dress,Rydberg_dress_Bloch}.
+The system is described by the following Hamiltonian

-where $\Omega$ is the Rabi frequency, $\delta$ is the detuning, and $U_{ij}$ is the interaction between the excited Rydberg states.
-In typical Rydberg systems, the Rydberg states are subjected to a long-range van der Waals interactions $U_{ij}\sim r_{ij}^{-6}$.
-However, for dressed Rydberg atoms the interaction is modified to a more complicated form where the decay is slower at short distance and the asymptotic behavior stays the same~\cite{note_supp,Rydberg_dress}.